qcenturion/arion_agents/docs/architecture.md

 - Migrations: managed by Alembic; no raw DDL in code.
 - Access Pattern: read-mostly for configuration (agents, tools).
 Runtime session data remains out of DB for POC; may be introduced later via a separate persistence strategy.

-## Runtime Telemetry & Events
+## Runtime Observability
-- OpenTelemetry for traces/metrics/logs to a Collector, Jaeger, Prometheus, Grafana.
-- Execution Events (domain-level) emitted by Orchestrator for UI streaming.
-  - Transport: SSE (simple) or WebSockets (bi-directional) — both supported by Cloud Run.
+- Default logging targets rotating files; forward to Cloud Logging or another aggregator in production.
+- Future: add tracing/metrics when the runtime stabilizes so the same instrumentation can feed UI replay.
-  - Correlate events with `trace_id` and a generated `run_id`.
+- Execution events (domain-level) should stream over SSE/WebSockets for the frontend with a generated `run_id`.

 ## Cross-Cutting Concerns
 - Config & Secrets management